secret-pommes/Tinfoil/docs/index.md

 ---
 permalink: /index.html
 ---
-(Please note that this page is a placeholder until I find time to beautify it)
+(Please note that this page is a placeholder until I find help making it actually a webpage and not just a markdown text file lol)

 In order to add this shop to Tinfoil, enter in the following information to a new link: